DiceDB/docs/src/content/docs/commands/JSON.DEL.md

 ---
 title: JSON.DEL
-description: Documentation for the Redis command JSON.DEL
+description: Documentation for the DiceDB command JSON.DEL
 ---

-# JSON.DEL Command Documentation

-## Overview

 The `JSON.DEL` command is part of the DiceDBJSON module, which allows you to manipulate JSON data stored in DiceDB.
 This command is used to delete a specified path from a JSON document stored at a given key.
 If the path is not specified, the entire JSON document will be deleted.